contiv-experimental/docs/source/2_volplugin.md

 * TTL: time (in seconds) for a mount record to timeout in the event a volplugin dies
 * Debug: boolean value indicating whether or not to enable debug traps/logging
 * Timeout: time (in minutes) for a command to be terminated if it exceeds this value
+* MountPath: the base path used for mount directories.
+Directories will be in `policy/volume` format off this root.

 ### JSON Tenant Configuration